opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 ## Artifact example of use

-### Example - image is comaptible with different hardware combinations
+### Example - image is compatible with different hardware combinations

 ```json
 {